MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 Public License v2 (or any later versions)][GPLv2] (GPL v2+) to the less restrictive [Lesser GNU Lesser Public License v3 (or any later versions)][LGPL] (LGPL v3+) license.
-Both are [_open source licenses_][OSI] but it is our view that the [LGPL][] will give developers more freedom in how they license any of their own codes that makes use of MDAnalysis.
+Both are [_open source licenses_][OSI] but it is our view that the [LGPL v3+][LGPL] will give developers more freedom in how they license any of their own codes that makes use of MDAnalysis.

 As detailed by the [Open Source Definition][OSD], licenses are core to the definition of open source.
 "Open source doesn't just mean access